 We stay in a hotel within walking distance of Bonifacio.
 Tonight’s dinner is not included, giving you the opportunity to explore this historic fortified town.

-We transfer you to Porticcio (3 hrs) via Figari Aiport in the morning.
-This will give you plenty of time for an afternoon ride in the hills behind the hotel (climb to 550m for some spectacular views) or relax on the beach and enjoy the cafés!
+We transfer you to Bastia (3 hrs) in the morning.
+This will give you plenty of time for a ride up the Col de Teghime (522m).
+Alternatively, you can head to a beach or wander into the historic town enjoy the cafés!

 The rest of your Corsican group will arrive throughout the afternoon.
 We will get together in the evening for a trip briefing and good dinner.